What You Need to Know About the Incredible Technology Inside the New Vacheron Constantin Pereptual Calendar

 Who It’s For: The engineering that went into the Twin Beat is pretty incredible, so the ideal user is likely someone who appreciates not only fine watchmaking, but complicated mechanics and mathematics as well.
 Vacheron collectors might be interested in the Twin Beat by simple virtue of it bearing the Vacheron name, but the appeal here seems to really be in the unique mechanics at play.

-Insight: While the dual-frequency system is noteworthy in and of itself, the inspiration for the system is also worthy of mention: during the Japanese Edo Period (1603-1868), the day and night were divided into six segments, wherein the length varied from day to night and from one season to another.
+Insight: While the dual-frequency system is noteworthy in and of itself, a vintage analogue for the system is also worthy of mention: during the Japanese Edo Period (1603-1868), the day and night were divided into six segments, wherein the length varied from day to night and from one season to another.
 Clocks from this period were equipped with a double foliot balance that enabled automatic changes to their operating speed.
 On the Twin Beat, this system has been improved and integrated such that there is instantaneous transition from one operating frequency to another.
 On a simpler calendar watch, having to change the date after picking up the watch from a dormant period wouldn’t be such a big deal, but on a perpetual calendar, there are many more displays to readjust.
 Thus being able to put the watch down for an extended period of time and then pick it up without needing to readjust it is genuinely useful.

 The Twin Beat also uses a unique system that implements instantaneous jumping indications for the date, month and leap year.
 Generally, jumping indications negatively affect the amplitude of a watch’s balance, but the Twin Beat’s movement has been designed using a dual-gear compound system that requires less torque than a conventional jumping display.